 Section 12(d)(3) provides that it is unlawful for a registered investment company to purchase or otherwise acquire a security issued by a person who is, among other things, an investment adviser of an investment company or an investment adviser registered under the Advisers Act.
 Section 60 makes Section 12(d)(3) applicable to a BDC as if it were a registered closed-end investment company.
-The Adviser Sub will register as an investment adviser under the Advisers Act after the relief obtained herein is granted to the Company, and the Adviser Sub expects to have \$100 million or more of regulatory assets under management within 120 days of such registration.
+The Adviser Sub will register as an investment adviser under the Advisers Act, in compliance with Rule 203A-2(c)(1) of the Advisers Act, after the relief requested herein is granted to the Company, because the Adviser Sub expects to have \$100 million or more of regulatory assets under management within 120 days of such registration.
 Therefore, relief from Section 12(d)(3) is required because the registration of Adviser Sub would result in the Company acquiring a security of a registered investment adviser.
+In addition, the Company expects that after the relief requested herein is granted the Adviser Sub will act as an investment adviser to investment companies.
+To the extent it does so, relief from Section 12(d)(3) is also required because the Adviser Sub acting as an investment adviser of an investment company would result in the Company acquiring a security of an investment adviser of an investment company.